BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Correct.
 New dizziness and pallor are stop signs.
 Support the patient, reassess, and escalate as needed.

 The stop sign is the new symptom.
-Baseline walker use affects the plan and, in the Thompson reference, caps BMAT at Level 3, but it does not automatically stop assessment.
+Baseline walker use affects the plan and documentation, but it does not automatically stop assessment.

 3. A patient cannot sit upright safely or reach to shake your hand.
 What is the safest BMAT interpretation?